mac-comp123-s24-alhashim/project-03-leila-riley-project/README.md

 manages pathfinding for ghosts, and controls game events.
 Overall, this code provides the foundation for a functioning Pacman game in Python using Pygame.

 ![](/Users/rileyferidegulrukaratas/Desktop/Screenshot 2024-05-04 at 9.34.05 PM.png) This image can also be found as "softwaremainwindow"
-[](https://drive.google.com/file/d/1dWMiecRtKT3lG0qjt3rge1ejtPncCKAF/view?usp=sharing) The link to the demo video is on the left

 # Requirements to run the software:
 Python 3.x